YassineOuhadi/PFE/README.md

-Internship project - Non regression and end to end tests automation
+Internship project - Non regression and end to end tests automation.